ebu/awesome-broadcasting/README.md

 ## Quality Control

 * [MediaInfo](https://mediaarea.net/en/MediaInfo) - MediaInfo provides a convenient unified display of the most relevant technical and tag data for video and audio files.
+* [Sonic Visualiser](http://www.sonicvisualiser.org/) - An application for viewing and analysing the contents of music audio files.

 ## Radio Production